Creative Producing Summer School

 We would be happy to consider your application or offer advice if you do not meet all of our entry requirements – please email email@example.com to discuss your application.

-The tuition fee for students taking the course for credit in 2020 will be £1,700.
-The fee for non-credit students is £1000.
+The tuition fee for students taking the course for 2021 is currently being reviewed.
 The tuition fee covers the teaching, assessment and field trips.

 If you are part of a group with more than 10 students from the same institution we can offer a 10% group discount.